 Once the morning roll is taken, parents of absent students are sent a SMS alerting them to their child’s absence.

-The roll is taken each period; however absences after 11.00am cannot be notified by SMS but should be followed up by the Home Group Teacher or Year Level Leader.
+The roll is taken each period; however absences after 11.00am cannot be notified by SMS but are followed up a memer of our team.

 Anti Bullying Policy